Doctor Who series 13: Filming

-According to production executive Tracie Simpson, pre-production for the thirteenth series was set to begin in June 2020, with filming originally set for September 2020.
-Filming eventually commenced in November 2020, and ran for ten months.
-Filming was still ongoing in July 2021 as confirmed at the San Diego Comic Con.
-Jamie Magnus Stone and Azhur Saleem directed episodes of the series, with Stone directing the first, second and fourth episodes, and Saleem directing the third, fifth and sixth episodes.
-Filming for the six episodes of the series, along with two of the 2022 specials, had concluded by August 2021.
+According to production executive Tracie Simpson, pre-production for the thirteenth series was originally set to begin in June 2020, with filming set for September 2020; however filming only eventually commenced in November 2020, and ran for ten months, even during the time the series trailer was dropped in July 2021 at San Diego Comic-Con.
+Jamie Magnus Stone directed the first, second, and fourth episodes, and Azhur Saleem directed the third, fifth, and sixth.
+Filming for the six episodes of the series, along with two of the 2022 specials, had concluded by the end of July 2021.